jricher/secevent/draft-ietf-secevent-subject-identifiers.md

 The following Identifier Formats are registered in the IANA "Security Event Identifier Formats" registry established by {{iana-formats}}.

 ### Account Identifier Format {#sub-id-acct}
 The Account Identifier Format identifies a subject using an account at a service provider, identified with an `acct` URI as defined in {{!RFC7565}}.
-Subject Identifiers of this type MUST contain a `uri` member whose value is the `acct` URI for the subject.
+Subject Identifiers in this format MUST contain a `uri` member whose value is the `acct` URI for the subject.
 The `uri` member is REQUIRED and MUST NOT be null or empty.
 The Account Identifier Format is identified by the name `account`.

 Below is a non-normative example Subject Identifier for the Account Identifier Format: